 - In the bowl of an electric mixer, combine the melted butter, sugar, eggs, vanilla extract and almond extract.
 Beat on medium speed until creamy and pale yellow, a few minutes.
 Add the dry ingredients and mix on low speed until just incorporated, then mix in the chocolate chips and nuts (if using).
 Cover the bowl with plastic wrap and place in the refrigerator to chill until firm, 1-2 hours (you can speed this up in the freezer if you'd like).

 - Preheat the oven to 350 degrees and line a baking sheet with parchment paper.
 Shape the dough into 2 logs about 2 inches wide, making sure they aren't too close together or too close to the edges of the pan.
 (If it's still sticky, dust your hands with flour.)
 Bake for 25-30 minutes, or until lightly golden.
-Turn the oven down to 250 degrees.
+Remove from the oven and turn the temperature down to 250 degrees.
 Let the baked logs cool for about 15 minutes, then slice them diagonally about every 3/4-inch.
 Flip the cookies on their sides (I squeeze them onto one baking sheet but you can use two if necessary), then sprinkle half of the cinnamon-sugar over top.
 Flip the cookies over and repeat with the remaining cinnamon-sugar.
 Place the pan back in the oven (be sure you turned temperature down to 250 degrees!) and cook until golden and crisp, about an hour.
 Let cool, then store in airtight container.
 (Note: cookies will get crunchier as they cool.)